 What do Gettysburg, Fort Sumter, ironclads, and cats have in common??
 The Civil War Tails at the Homestead Diorama Museum in Gettysburg!

-Civil War Tails is full of miniature soldiers we made by hand so you can see a 3-D snap-shot from the Civil War.
-Get a bird’s-eye view of a battle or get down to eye-level and see what a soldier would have seen.
-See the soldiers, the horses, the cannons, and the places.
-They’re all made with a one-to-one ratio, so each model soldier represents one soldier during the real battle, not ten or twenty.
-And since they’re made to scale, if the hill looks really big to climb under rifle fire, that’s because it was!
+Our handmade miniature soldiers give you 3-D snap-shots of the American Civil War.
+Get a bird’s-eye view of a battle or get down to eye-level and see what a soldier would have seen: soldiers, horses, cannons, and places.
+They are all made with a one-to-one ratio, so each model soldier represents one soldier during the real battle, not ten or twenty.
+And since our dioramas are made to scale, if the hill looks really big to climb under rifle fire, that’s because it was!

-And I’ll bet you’re wondering why our name is Civil War Tails.
+So why is our name Civil War Tails?
 It’s not a typo.
-We started making soldiers out of modeling clay when we were 11 years old and we have always loved cats, so the first soldiers were cats.
+We have always loved cats, so when we made our first clay soldiers at age 11, they were cats.
 In uniform.
 With beards.
-Now, years later, we still think that’s quirky and fun, and we hope you’ll agree.
+Now, years later, we still think the cat angle is quirky and fun, and we hope you’ll agree.

 As you plan your visit, please check out our Hours & Info page.
-We are open until 8 p.m., so if you’re wondering what to do in Gettysburg in the evening, stop on by!
+We are open until 8 p.m., so if you are wondering what to do in the evening, stop on by!

 See you soon at Civil War Tails!